-Fibromyalgia syndrome (FMS) is a disorder characterized by severe musculoskeletal and nerve pain.
-Extreme pain in muscles and soft tissues can be very debilitating.
-Psychological symptoms, such as depression and anxiety are frequently experienced by patients with fibromyalgia because it negatively impacts their quality of life and their ability to function.
-With the proper combination of medical and mental healthcare, patients reduce or alleviate their physical and psychological symptoms.
+Fibromyalgia is a disorder characterized by extreme pain in muscles and soft tissues, which can be very debilitating.
+Psychological symptoms, such as depression and anxiety, are frequently experienced by people with fibromyalgia because it negatively impacts their quality of life and their ability to function.
+With the proper combination of medical and mental healthcare, patients can reduce or alleviate their physical and psychological symptoms.

 What Is Fibromyalgia?

-Fibromyalgia is a disorder that causes severe, debilitating nerve pain throughout the body.
-The pain can be described as achy, burning and pins and needles.
-People of all ages can experience fibromyalgia.
+Fibromyalgia is a disorder that causes severe, debilitating nerve pain throughout the body, described as achy, burning, and pins and needles.
 The duration of the symptoms must last for three months or more.
 To confirm a diagnosis of fibromyalgia, pain must occur at 11 or more of 18 specific points of the body, and is characterized as widespread, occurring on both sides of the body.1

 Fibromyalgia & Mental Health

 Fibromyalgia is deeply connected to mental health.
-Experts have found that mental health disorders such as depression, anxiety, and sleep disorders are often precursors to the disease.3 Some studies suggest that pathways in the brain related to depression and anxiety also lead to the pain receptors that trigger fibromyalgia.4
+Experts have found that mental health disorders such as depression, anxiety, and sleep disorders are often precursors to the disease.3 Some studies suggest that pathways in the brain related to depression and anxiety also lead to the pain receptors that trigger fibromyalgia.3 Furthermore, the number of reported medical symptoms in patients with fibromyalgia has been positively associated with current and past depressive and anxiety disorders.1

 The physical discomfort, lack of sleep, and the diminished ability to concentrate due to the physical symptoms can result in more isolation and a reduction in the ability to function at work or school.
 Ongoing pain frequently results in reduced exercise and physical activities.
 All of these can be contributing factors in ongoing depression.